Technology

 Annual cost of heating oil

-The average annual cost for heating and hot water using heating oil in the UK is £425 when consuming around 12,500 kWh a year.
+The average annual cost for heating and hot water using heating oil in the UK is £466*, when consuming around 12,000 kWh of gas a year.

-This annual fuel cost is not based on actual fuel bills.
-It's derived from using the average cost of kerosene across the UK, sourced by Sutherland Tables, which collects domestic-fuel pricing data.
-These costs (per kWh in pence) are then multiplied by the amount of kWh a medium gas-energy user consumes on average in a year (12,500 kWh), as calculated by Ofgem.
-The price is based on data from October 2016, when oil prices tend to be a little higher than in the summer months.

-£425The annual cost of heating and hot water using oil
+£466Average annual cost of heating and hot water using heating oil.

-Remember, this cost is just a guide to help you compare costs of different types of fuel.
-There are a number of factors that affect energy bills, including the age of a house and insulation, the efficiency of a hot water and heating system, and where you are in the UK.
+However, this cost is just a guide, as there are a number of factors that affect energy bills.
+These include the age of your home, what insulation you have installed, the efficiency of your hot water and heating system, and where you are in the UK.

+Also, heating oil prices can change.
+For example the cost per litre of kerosene heating oil was:

+After a sharp price rise in winter 2010, questions around whether there was enough competition in the market sparked an investigation by the Office of Fair Trading (OFT).
+The OFT concluded that the market did not need price regulation.
+For more information, see heating oil investigation.

+*(Calculated using the average price of kerosene across the UK in October 2017, when oil prices tend to be a little lower than in winter months.
+Sourced by Sutherland Tables, which collects domestic-fuel pricing data.
+The cost per kWh in pence was then multiplied by the amount of kWh a medium gas-energy user consumes on average in a year [12,000 kWh], as calculated by Ofgem.)

 Want to cut your energy bills?
-Use our free, independent switching service, Which Switch?, to find the cheapest energy deal.
+Use our free, independent switching service, Which Switch?, to find the cheapest electricity deal.

 Pros of oil central heating

-Oil has typically been a more expensive fuel, with sudden spikes caused by surges in demand, weather conditions and political unrest.
-However, since 2014 the price has been falling - in January 2015 the price was 46p per litre and in January 2016 the price was 32p - making it one of the cheaper ways to heat your home.

-It seems to have now stabilised at this lower price - it cost the same in October 2016 (35p) as it did in October 2015.

 Oil is a highly efficient fuel, so you get a good return on every unit of energy.
-Modern condensing boilers, which use hot flue gases that are wasted in a standard boiler, now achieve efficiencies of 90% and more.
+Modern condensing boilers, which use hot flue gases that are wasted in a standard boiler, are now 90% or more efficient.
 Replacing a standard oil boiler with a highly efficient modern condensing boiler is relatively straightforward.

-Discover the most reliable boilers, according to boiler owners and heating engineers, in our boiler reviews.
+So heating oil can be a cheap way to heat your home, provided the price is low.
+But as of 2017, prices have started to rise again after dipping in 2016.

 Cons of oil central heating

-Although prices have been low since 2014, there is no guarantee that they won't rise again.
-In addition, an investigation by the Office of Fair Trading was sparked by questions around whether there was enough competition in the market after a sharp price rises in winter 2010.
-It concluded that the market did not need price regulation.
-For more information, click heating oil investigation.
+The price of heating oil can fluctuate, with sudden spikes caused by surges in demand, weather conditions and political unrest.

-As oil is delivered by road there is a possibility you could run out while you wait for your next delivery.
-However, systems that monitor the amount of oil in your tank, which can automatically notify your supplier if you want this service, help you avoid this problem.
+As oil is delivered by road, there is a possibility you could run out while you wait for your next delivery.
+However, systems that monitor the amount of oil in your tank, which can automatically notify your supplier if you want this service, help you to avoid this problem.
 There are other things you can do to get the best heating oil price.

-Installing an oil central heating system from scratch can be expensive and disruptive.
-The storage tank can also be unsightly (although this can be resolved by going for an underground tank).
+Installing an oil central-heating system from scratch can be expensive and disruptive.
+The heating oil tank can also be unsightly (although this can be resolved by going for an underground tank) and needs servicing annually.

-Oil boilers and heating oil tanks need servicing annually to ensure they run efficiently and last as long as they should.

 Most condensing oil-fired boilers are floor standing, so you may have problems trying to find a wall-mounted model.
-They will also need to be plumbed in to allow acidic condensate liquid to drain away.
+They also need to be plumbed in to allow acidic condensate liquid to drain away.

-Oil boilers generally limit the hot-water flow rate to ensure the water is as hot as it should be, meaning the hot-water flow rate is lower than a gas combi or hot-water cylinder system, and that the hot water temperature will decline as more water is used.
+Oil boilers generally limit the hot-water flow rate to ensure the water is as hot as it should be.
+This means the hot-water flow rate is lower than it would be with a gas combi or hot-water cylinder system, and the temperature will decline as more water is used.

-As a fossil fuel, oil produces carbon dioxide when it’s burned and can’t be considered a clean source of energy.
+As a fossil fuel, oil produces carbon dioxide when it’s burned, and can’t be considered a clean source of energy.

 Heating oil alternatives